 PatientPlus articles are written by UK doctors and are based on research evidence, UK and European Guidelines.
 They are designed for health professionals to use, so you may find the language more technical than the condition leaflets.

 Black and brown skin lesions can be considered as melanocytic neoplasms.
 The essential task is to exclude malignant melanoma.
-See also separate articles Malignant Melanoma of Skin and Skin Biopsy Techniques in General Practice.
-There are excellent photographs of skin lesions on the DermIS and DermNet websites (under 'Document references' 2 and 3 links, below).
+See also the separate Malignant Melanoma of Skin and Skin Biopsy Techniques in General Practice articles.

-- Major features of lesions (2 points each):
+- Major features of lesions (two points each):

 - Change in size.